3rd to 7th Cervical Vertebrae

 • The transverse processes are bifid showing anterior and posterior division.

-• The transverse process is trifid, the third part is plate like and spine back extends below the body.
+• The transverse process is trifid; the third part is plate-like and extends back below the body.

-• The spine is a flattened triangular process and much smaller than that of the ox.
+• The spine is a flattened triangular process and is much smaller than that of the ox.

 • The body is larger.